 When patients visit us for dental implants in Naperville, IL, we recommend they take the following steps to keep their implants healthy and ensure they’re able to enjoy their new smile:

-• Limit or avoid food that can lodge between your gums and the implant, including popcorn, chips, nuts and shells.
+Limit or avoid food that can lodge between your gums and the implant, including popcorn, chips, nuts and shells.
 If you occasionally eat these foods, try to avoid chewing near the implant.

-• Thoroughly floss around your dental implants at least once daily.
+Thoroughly floss around your dental implants at least once daily.
 It will remove trapped food, bacteria and plaque.

-• Brush your teeth twice a day for two minutes each session.
+Brush your teeth twice a day for two minutes each session.
 Be sure to thoroughly clean the area around your dental implant and prosthetic tooth.

-• Avoid smoking because it irritates oral tissue and restricts blood flow.
+Avoid smoking because it irritates oral tissue and restricts blood flow, which can lead to a swelling dental implant.

-• Schedule regular dental cleanings and exams.
+Schedule regular dental cleanings and exams.
 Your hygienist and dentist can detect problems with your oral tissue and dental implants.
 Early detection can help you get the treatment you need and prevent the issues that lead to swelling around your implants.

 Schedule a Visit at the Go-To Practice for Naperville, IL Dental Implants

-Whether you’re experiencing dental implant problems or you’re interested in learning more about your teeth replacement options, schedule a visit with our award-winning Naperville implant dentist Dr. LaVacca.
+Whether you’re experiencing dental implant swelling or you’re interested in learning more about your teeth replacement options, schedule a visit with our award-winning Naperville implant dentist Dr. LaVacca.
 At Naperville Dental Specialists, our team of general dentists, cosmetic dentists and specialists take a high-tech approach to provide patients with safe, efficient care and stunning results!

 I’ve been thinking about getting All on 4 implants.
-My dentist says it looks like I’m a candidate, but there’s a lengthy planning process which requires a CT scan.
+My dentist says it looks like I’m a candidate, but there’s a lengthy planning process that requires a CT scan.
 I’ve already had dozens of x-rays at this point and I know they have already seen everything they need to.
 I’m worried about the excess radiation.
 I’m also worried about the cost.
 Is the CT scan really necessary or is it an add on to increase my costs?
-Thanks – Tony
+Thanks – Tony Read More

 Dear Anya,